FranciscoBentoGit/SDIS/G11/demo/README.md

 ```
     kill -9 <PID>
 ```
-**3 step** : Now observe the messages that pop up on the sniffer terminal.It should be something like this (in this scenario assume that sniffer joined initially replica 1 and X meaning the number of update messages done so far):
+**3 step** : Now observe the messages that pop up on the sniffer terminal.
+It should be something like this (in this scenario assume that sniffer joined initially replica 1 and X meaning the number of update messages done so far):

 Caught exception with description: io exception when trying to contact replica 1 at localhost:8081